westerndigitalcorporation/blb/README.md

 `internal/tractserver/disk_controller.go`.

-History
+## History
----

-Blb was originally developed at Upthere (a cloud storage service) as the intended storage system for most of our bulk data.
+Blb was originally developed at [Upthere](https://upthere.com/) (a cloud storage service) as the intended storage system for most of our bulk data.
 It ran in production for several months, although not as the sole storage system.
-In September 2017, Upthere was acquired by Western Digital, and it was decided to pause development on Blb and move data to other storage systems.
+In September 2017, Upthere was acquired by [Western Digital](https://www.westerndigital.com/), and it was decided to pause development on Blb and move data to other storage systems.

-Future and contribution
+## Future and contribution
----

 Although Blb is not being actively developed as a production system, its authors plan to continue improving the system in their spare time as an educational